bushbushsaur/bushbushsaur.github.io/README.md

 This repository contains files that I have made that can be used to help work with webpages.

 ## What Does This Contain?
-*Note: If an item is checked, we have documentation on it.
-Otherwise we don't.*
+*Note: If an item is checked, we have documentation on it at the wiki.*

 - [x] images.js: `showOnClick()`
 - [x] forms.js: `formJSPro()`